 For example, the massive multiplayer online role-playing video game (MMORPG) World of Warcraft – especially when it was first released – mainly targeted male teenagers.
 Rating disclaimers include blood and gore, crude humor, and violence.
 It doesn’t seem like a game for an audience who prefers light, casual, feel-good games like farm simulators.

 However, the rise of cozy game influencers has found players who also enjoy World of Warcraft.
 They praise the game’s “cozier” features.
 TikTok is full of videos showing cozy gamers on WoW collecting pets, exploring gorgeous landscapes, and farming.
+Moreover, the higher the number of likes a TikTok video receives, the more likely users are to engage with it.

 Diversifying your advocate community helps avoid diversity mishaps.
 Diversity mishaps are when brands attempt to create inclusive content and miss the mark.
+As you aim to create more inclusive content, engaging with TikTok influencers also can provide a dynamic and diverse perspective, allowing your brand to tap into a platform known for its creativity and cultural influence.

 We see this with brands using disabilities in their marketing.
 Many companies are “now weaving people with disabilities into brand narratives.
 These narratives often evoke feelings of pity or portray people with disabilities as inspiring, solely or in part on the basis of their disability.”
 (Source)